walinejs/waline/docs/en/guide/client/import.md

 # Importing Client

-You can introduce the Waline client in a variety of ways.
+Waline provides two versions of client files: default (with its own style) and no-style.

 ## Via CDN